Catalyst Business Alliance letter to federal party leaders

 Dear Party Leaders:

 We are leading businesses and organizations that are proud to operate in British Columbia and employ Canadians.
 We believe building a sustainable, clean economy, powered by renewable energy, is key to ensuring Canada’s future prosperity in a rapidly changing world.
-The Business Coalition for a Clean Economy [now the Catalyst Business Coalition] represents more than 40 companies, 13,000 jobs, and more than $4.3 billion in annual revenues.
+The Business Alliance for a Clean Economy [now the Catalyst Business Alliance] represents more than 40 companies, 13,000 jobs, and more than $4.3 billion in annual revenues.

 For all businesses, climate change is a risk to the bottom line.
 Taking action on climate now is also a once-in-a-generation opportunity for Canada to demonstrate real global leadership, create jobs, encourage innovation, build healthy and safe communities, and address the growing concerns surrounding waste.

 Strong climate policy provides certainty and is good for business.
-That’s why the Business Coalition for a Clean Economy supports a national climate plan for Canada that makes good on our Paris Agreement commitment to limit global warming to 1.5–2°C (above pre-industrial levels) and calls for renewed leadership on climate solutions in Canada.
+That’s why the Business Alliance for a Clean Economy supports a national climate plan for Canada that makes good on our Paris Agreement commitment to limit global warming to 1.5–2°C (above pre-industrial levels) and calls for renewed leadership on climate solutions in Canada.

 As a global player in the energy industry and a leader in environmental performance and the innovation economy, Canada has an important role to play in leading the global transition to prosperous low-carbon economies worldwide.
 By taking a leadership role in building a clean economy, Canada can nurture the best and brightest minds and most innovative companies to mobilize all toward creating jobs, growth, and affordable clean energy.